APPENDIX XI: Statute of the Administrative Tribunal1

 4. Travel and subsistence expenses incurred by judges of the Tribunal shall be refunded according to the rules in force in the Council and at the rates determined by the Committee of Ministers.

-Article 15 – Organisations attached to the Council of Europe
+Article 15 – Bodies attached to the Council of Europe and other international governmental organisations5

-1. The jurisdiction of the Tribunal may be extended to cover disputes between organisations attached to the Council of Europe and their officials, should the appropriate authorities of such organisations so request.
+1. The jurisdiction of the Tribunal may be extended to cover disputes between bodies attached to the Council of Europe and other international governmental organisations and their respective officials, should the appropriate authorities of such bodies or international governmental organisations so request.

-2. In such cases, an agreement governing administrative procedure and arrangements shall be concluded between the Secretary General and the organisation concerned.
-The agreement shall expressly provide that the latter organisation shall itself bear the cost of compensation awarded by the Tribunal to any of its officials and the cost of sessions occasioned by such disputes.
+2. In such cases, an agreement governing administrative procedure and arrangements shall be concluded between the Secretary General and the body or the international governmental organisation concerned.
+The agreement shall expressly provide that the latter body or international governmental organisation shall bear the cost of compensation awarded by the Tribunal to any of its officials and the cost occasioned by such disputes.